iadarroch/FSProfiles/README.md

 * Launch the program using either the menu item or desktop shurtcut.
 * On first use, you may get a message to install the .NET 8 runtime.
 If you get the warning, you must install the runtime for the utility to work.
-* Click either the `Native Windows` or `Steam` buttons at the top to choose which type of install you have.
+* Once the main form has shown, it will automatically check all of the default directories for Native Windows and Steam installs, for both FS2020 and FS2024.
+The detected controller profiles will be displayed in the Detected Profiles list.
-*  If you did a standard install, the program should detect the correct path to the profile files.
-If it does so, it will automatically process the available profiles and display them in the list.
+*  If you did a custom install, click the `Custom Install Locations` button to enter the actual install path.
+The popup form will automatically show the standard install locations.
-* If the profiles are not automatically displayed, you will need to:
-  * Either enter or paste the actual path, or use the `Select Profile Path` button to browse to it.
-This is different for `Native Windows` and `Steam` installs.
-  * Once the path has been chosen, click the `Process Folders` button to detect any profiles.
-This will populate the list of detected profiles.
+When you have finished, Click the `Save & Exit` button.
+The program will then search the specified loations and display the results in the Detected Profiles list.
 * Now tick the profiles you wish to include in the report.
+* Choose which bindings to include:
+  * All - all known bindings
+  * Assigned - only those currently mapped to an input
+  * New - only those not currently mapped to an input.
+* Tick the `Include Uncategorised` if you want to include new bindings which have not been put into a structure yet (currently this is all of the new FS2024 bindings).
 * Click the `Generate Binding Report` button to generate the report.

 ### Program UI